Training You Can Do With Your Eyes Closed

 Having a snoozing strategy that meets your particular needs is what can unlock these game-changing perks.
 Here’s how to do a midday doze right.

 Think of a nap like a system reboot: Powering down and switching off completely can reduce sluggishness when you power back up.

 Know Your Window

-How soon you're planning to work out afterwards also matters.
-Especially after naps lasting 90 minutes or more, you want to give yourself 95 to 155 minutes before you train, to shake off sleep inertia—that slow, heavy feeling you get right when you wake up—says Bender.
+How soon you’re planning to work out afterward also matters.
+Especially after naps lasting 90 minutes or more, you want to give yourself 95 to 155 minutes before you train to shake off sleep inertia, that slow, heavy feeling you get right when you wake up, says Bender.